scriptPilot/js-php-mysql-crud-api/README.md

 This is a minimal JavaScript wrapper for the incredible [PHP CRUD API](https://github.com/mevdschee/php-crud-api) by Maurits van der Schee.

+💡 This wrapper is used and extended as [Local Persistent Database + MySQL Sync](https://github.com/scriptPilot/pouchdb-mysql/).

 ## Installation

 1. Install [Docker](https://www.docker.com/) and [Node.js](https://nodejs.org/)